bbauska/W3Cx-5of5/README.md

 <h5>1.2) Local scope / local variable (also called function scope)</h5>

-Variables declared with the keyword var in a function, are said to be &quot;local to the function&quot;.
-They &quot;mask&quot; any global variable that may have the same name.
+<p>Variables declared with the keyword var in a function, are said to
+be &quot;local to the function&quot;.
+They &quot;mask&quot; any global variable that may have the same name.</p>

-<b>When a variable is declared in a function, we also call it simply &quot;a
+<p><b>When a variable is declared in a function, we also call it simply &quot;a
 local variable&quot;</b>, as opposed to &quot;a global variable&quot;. <b>In JavaScript
-5 (and this is not common in programming languages), local variables are local to the function.</b> They can be used anywhere inside the function.
+5 (and this is not common in programming languages), local variables are local to the function.</b> They can be used anywhere inside the function.</p>

-Most programming languages have local variables that are limited to the block of instructions between &apos;{&apos; and &apos;}&apos; that contains the variable declaration.
+<p>Most programming languages have local variables that are limited to the
+block of instructions between &apos;{&apos; and &apos;}&apos; that contains the variable declaration.
 We call these variables &quot;block variables&quot;.
 This is the case with variables declared with the let keyword  introduced by JavaScript 6 / ES6.
-See examples at the end of this section.
+See examples at the end of this section.</p>

-Example of a local variable declared in a function, that is NOT local to the block, but to the whole function:
+<p>Example of a local variable declared in a function, that is NOT local to
+the block, but to the whole function:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 143. global and local variables (124) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">